 What an unforgettable adventure to close out the year! 🛶🌲 Thank you to Jeremie and the amazing crew at Kamilche Adventures for hosting a fantastic canoe trip for our 8th graders this past Friday.
 Students paddled to Hope Island and back, spent time playing on the shore, and enjoyed a fabulous lunch together.
 It was the perfect mix of fun, teamwork, and natural beauty to celebrate the end of middle school.
 We’re so grateful for this special experience! 💙

-24 days ago, Hood Canal School District
+about 2 months ago, Hood Canal School District

 8th graders on canoe trip